-Previously, Liz was a foreign and breaking news blogger for the Washington Post, where she spent much of her time covering protests — from the Arab Spring to Occupy Wall Street.
-Last fall, she embedded with a group of Occupiers marching from New York to D.C.
-She also occasionally unmasked middle-aged men pretending to be lesbians, as she did with the Gay Girl in Damascus, and wrote for the local desk, during which time she authored a series on D.C. neighborhoods.
+For two years prior to that in Washington, I was a foreign and breaking news blogger for the Washington Post, where I spent much of my time covering protests — from the Arab Spring to Occupy Wall Street.
+On that beat, I embedded with a group of Occupiers marching from New York to D.C. and also unmasked the Gay Girl in Damascus.
+For the Post’s Metro desk, I authored a three-part series on D.C.’s emerging neighborhoods.

-Before joining the Post, Liz was a features writer for Forbes India magazine, where she was one of the first American journalists to cover the Mumbai terror attacks.
-Her other reports included an investigation into the Gates Foundation’s AIDS program and the collapse of what was then the world’s largest art fund.
-Her coverage of the Gates Foundation was nominated for the Lorenzo Natali Journalism Prize and the Ramnath Goenka Excellence in Journalism Award.
+I got my start at Forbes India magazine, where I did investigative reports on the Gates Foundation’s AIDS program and the collapse of what was then the world’s largest art fund.
+My coverage of the Gates Foundation was nominated for the Lorenzo Natali Journalism Prize and the Ramnath Goenka Excellence in Journalism Award.

-Her work has also appeared in the Boston Globe, CNN, Chicago Tribune, Huffington Post and University of Chicago magazine.
+My work has also appeared in New York Magazine, the Chicago Tribune, the Huffington Post and the University of Chicago magazine.

-Liz has a B.A. from Boston College, where she published an honors thesis and received the university’s Cardinal Cushing Award for best creative fiction in a publication.
-She graduated magna cum laude.
+I have a B.A. from Boston College, where I published an honors thesis and received the university’s Cardinal Cushing Award for best creative fiction in a publication before graduating magna cum laude.

 I also recently graduated from the Documentary Institute at George Washington University, where I made the short film “Leaving Sharpe,” about D.C.’s decision to close a public school for kids with special needs.